openearth/eo-bathymetry-functions/README.md

 You also need an app engine application for using the cloud scheduler.

 When developing, use `make get_tf_key` to get your service account setup.
-Then you can `terraform plan -var-file default.tfvars` in the terraform folder.
+Then you can `terraform plan -var-file workspaces/default.tfvars` in the terraform folder.

 ## Local Development
 Install docker, pack cli, terraform, install gcloud and login to the bathymetry project as described in the [terraform](#terraform) section.
-Then run `make deploy-local`.
+Then run `make local-deploy`.
 This will start a docker image in the terminal, which exposes the cloud function on port 8080.

 ## Deployment